Connect with us

 C. Michael White, University of Connecticut

-When it to drug pricing, the Trump and Biden-Harris administrations both have some very modest wins to tout.
+When it comes to drug pricing, the Trump and Biden-Harris administrations both have some very modest wins to tout.

 As director of the Health Outcomes, Policy, and Evidence Synthesis group at the University of Connecticut School of Pharmacy, I teach and study about the ethics of prescription drug prices and the complexities of drug pricing nationally.